joyrexus/joyrexus.github.com/sgm/tohf/README.md

 * `left arrow` - jump back 10 frames
 * `right arrow` - jump forward 10 frames

+Additionally, you can use the range-slider to manually slide forward or backward in time within the sample.

-The keyboard controls make it possible to identify specific regions of interest (i.e., durations of time) within the sample.
+The range-slider and keyboard controls make it possible to identify specific regions of interest (i.e., durations of time) within the sample.
 Once a region/duration is specified you can download a CSV file containing the postion/velocity data for that particular region for analysis.

 Using the playback controls, find the starting point of the region you want to analyze.
 The viewer should be paused on whatever frame you want as the starting point.
 Click the palm of the rendered hand to mark the starting time: